-As each day arrives it brings renewed money-making or money-saving opportunity to increase your families standard-of-living and net worth.
+As each day arrives it brings renewed money-making or money-saving opportunity to increase your family standard-of-living and net worth.
 Money Matters brings great opportunities in both real estate and financial markets!
 Money Matters is here to help you make a success involving your money!
-Remember, "It's Your Money and your money masters"
+Remember, it's Your Money and your money matters!

 Money matters.
 And using tried and true strategies for dealing with money or the lack of it, can make a big difference to your present and your future.
 Whether you are saving, spending, or borrowing money, this is information you can’t afford to overlook.

 Realistic budgeting is the key to maintaining a financial safety net and spending wisely.
 Whether you’re shopping for things you buy routinely — or saving for that occasional big ticket item — planning is key.
 These shopping tips can help you save money on everyday purchases, as well as on some products and services you buy once in a while.

 Buying & Owning a Car

 Having a car can be an expensive proposition.
 Read tips on buying vs leasing, negotiating the best deal, financing, getting the most out of warranties and service contracts, using gas efficiently, and avoiding repossession.

 Decisions about credit and loans involve lots of factors, including how much money you need, what terms you’re offered, and who is behind the offer.
 If you are choosing a credit card or wondering whether offers of credit and loans are on the up and up, these tips can help.

 Debt collection, debt management, debt relief, debt settlement...
 Debt is a four-letter word that’s the subject of some complex laws.
 Learn how to exercise your rights under the Fair Debt Collection Practices Act — and how to recognize debt-related scams and frauds.